michaelrutherford/journal/README.md

  * Fix keyboard shortcuts when multiple windows are open.
  * Add print functionality.
  * Add font selection menu.
+ * Add more themes to the appearance menu.

 ____
 ###Icons